The essential guide to learning to drive in South East London

 Driving in South East London, you’re bound to come across slow-moving traffic at one time or another.
 After all, London is one of the most congested cities in Europe according to TomTom.
 You might prefer an automatic to avoid the hassle of changing gears all the time in stop-start traffic.

 However, an automatic licence only qualifies you to drive automatic vehicles, whereas a manual licence will allow you to drive either transmission type.
-Taking automatic lessons also tends to cost a little more as there are fewer instructors available.
+Manual lessons also tend to be cheaper, as there are more manual instructors available.

 Either way, make sure you take your time over this decision before booking your first lesson in South East London.

 Tips for learning to drive in South East London